SAP-archive/teched2020-DEV161/exercises/ex9/README.md

   >| Build | On |
   >| Deploy | On |

-2. For *Job Name*, enter a freely chosen name for your job, which is unique in your SAP Cloud Platform subaccount.
+2. For *Job Name*, enter name that is unique in your SAP Cloud Platform subaccount.
 In this example, the name of the job is *Procurement*.

-  >If your GitHub repository is private, for *Repository Credentials*, enter the name of the credentials to access your GitHub Repository, which you've created in exercise 8.5.
+  >If your GitHub repository is private, for *Repository Credentials*, enter the credentials to access your GitHub Repository, which you've created in exercise 8.5.
 If your GitHub repository isn't private, leave this field empty.

 5. For *Branch*, enter the GitHub branch from which you want to receive push events.

 6. As *Pipeline*, click *sap-ui5-cf*.
 ![UI Job](./images/CICD_UI_job.png)

 7. In the *Stages* section, for the *Build* stage, verify that the *state* is set to *On*.
-It's the *Build* stage default value.
+This is the *Build* stage default value.

-8. Switch the *Deploy* task on.
+8. Turn on the *Deploy* task.
   <br><br>![UI Job Build Stage](./images/CICD_UI_job_build.png)<br><br>

 9. Provide the needed information for the *Deploy* task.
-You can get the your API endpoint (e.g. for EU trial ), org name, and space name from your subaccount overview in the SAP Cloud Platform cockpit:
+You can get your API endpoint (e.g. for EU trial ), org name, and space name from your subaccount overview in the SAP Cloud Platform cockpit:
   <br><br>![Cockpit](./images/CP_API_Endpoint.png)<br><br>

   >EU trial API Endpoint: https://api.cf.eu10.hana.ondemand.com
   >US trial API Endpoint: https://api.cf.us10.hana.ondemand.com

-10. Click the *cfdeploy* credentials that you've created in a previous step.
+10. Click the *cfdeploy* credentials that you created in a previous step.
   <br><br>![UI Job Deploy Stage](./images/CICD_UI_job_deploy.png)<br><br>

 11. Click *Create*.

 12. Whenever you create the first job for a GitHub repository, the *Webhook Creation* pop-up appears, which provides you with the data needed to define a webhook in GitHub.
-Alternatively, you can open the detail view of an existing job in the *Jobs* tab and under *General Information*, click *Webhook Data*.
+Alternatively, you can open the detail view of an existing job in the *Jobs* tab and under *General Information*, and click *Webhook Data*.
   <br><br>![Webhook](./images/CICD_webhook.png)<br><br>

 13. In your project's GitHub repository, go to the *Settings* tab.